Who can be an Exhibitor?

 - Please complete the exhibitor evaluation after the fair.
 A link to the online survey will be emailed to the primary contact of your institution.

 Failure to adhere to these guidelines will result in your institution being asked to vacate the exhibit and the STEM College & Career Fair.
-Colleges and universities exhibiting at NACAC National College Fair programs are expected to adhere to NACAC’s Statement of Principles of Good Practice (SPGP).
-A complete version of the SPGP can be found on the NACAC website (www.nacacnet.org).
+Colleges and universities exhibiting at NACAC National College Fair programs are expected to adhere to NACAC’s Code of Ethics and Professional Practices (CEPP).